Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## Changelog
+- 11252014 - Version 2.4
+    - Update - Added supporter as method for fetching campaigns and opportunities
+    - Update - Added supporter input types for campaigns
 - 12042013 - Version 2.3.5
 	- Update - Returning related data (either Campaign or Opportunity) along with donation data when using Custom Checkout.
 Available from gi_donation_return_date hook.
 - 12042013 - Version 2.3.4